raymond-w-ko/omegacomplete.vim/README.md

 time the prefix before the capital letter must be entirely lowercase in order for disambiguate mode to be triggered.

+### Underscore Terminus Mode
+This is really for Google Style C++ where member variables end in an underscore.
+From my experience, when creating constructors or false positives are triggered sometimes you want the one that ends with an underscore.
+This means playing around with <C-n> and <C-p> which is not that efficient.
+Now, when your input word ends in an underscore, that completions that have an underscore as their ending character are placed first.

 ### Levenshtein Distance Correction Completion
 OmegaComplete calculates the Levenshtein distance of the current word against all known words in all buffers.
 If the Levenshtein distance